-Plano Bicycle Accident Attorney
+Plano Bicycle Accident

 Since 1997, the Law Office of Doug Goyen has been representing people in personal injury cases involving Plano auto accidents and assisting clients in recovering compensation for their injuries as a result of those accidents.
-Attorney Doug Goyen is a Dallas bicycle accident attorney who handles all varieties of auto accidents, including those involving bicyclists.
+Attorney Doug Goyen is a Plano auto accident attorney who handles all varieties of auto accidents, including those involving bicyclists.
 We provide the expertise, experience, and representation you need to get compensated for your injury.

 In 2019 there were 2,547 auto accidents with bicyclists in Texas according to reports turned into the Texas Department of Transportation.
 In those accidents, there were 68 cyclists fatalities and 2,288 cyclists were injured in those collisions.

 We have handled thousands of personal injury cases and obtained millions of dollars in settlement funds for our clients.
 If you need a Plano bicycle accident attorney, please call (972) 599 4100 or fill out our website contact form.
 There is no fee unless and until you win.
 We will begin working on your case right away.